Our Blog

 The authors conclude, “Future research should focus on real-life recordings using various smartphone devices.”

-“Perhaps in the future, this could be a promising method for diagnosis, but more development is needed,” she added.
-“Smartphones are wonderful tools for patients to monitor certain elements that can influence their sleep, but not as a way to predict OSA or provide accurate diagnosis.”
+“Perhaps in the future, this could be a promising method for diagnosis, but more development is needed”.
+“Smartphones are wonderful tools for patients to monitor certain elements that can influence their sleep.
+Though not as a way to predict OSA or provide accurate diagnosis.”

 SOURCE: https://bit.ly/37trACJ JAMA Otolaryngology-Head & Neck Surgery, online April 14, 2022.